HariSekhon/HariSekhon/README.md

     <h2>How, bro?</h2>
     <p>I know what you're thinking.

-How the hell did this guy do all these thousands of pieces of code...
+How the hell did this guy write all these thousands of programs and scripts...

 Well... honestly, unless I have something specific to do, this is me 👉